Man Like Chez

 "It was one of those where they record their set from the rave and sell the tapes. this was the first jungle tape that totally converted me, before that it was all Altern 8, 2 Bad Mice, The Prodigy piano breakbeat stuff" he said.

-He started up as a Jungle DJ, showing real commitment by spending his second year student loan on a pair of 1210s decks back in 1996.
-"We had a little sound system and would play house parties, squat raves, the odd night out in a proper club...one night they wanted someone on the mic, we didn't have an MC and I’d had a few cans and said I’d do it!
-So my first go on the mic was as a jungle MC.
+Chez’s roots in music go deep , back to 1996, when he blew his second-year student loan on a pair of Technics 1210s and dived headfirst into the world of Jungle DJing.
+“We had a little sound system and would play house parties, squat raves, the odd night in a proper club,” he recalls.
+“One night they needed someone on the mic, we didn’t have an MC, and I’d had a few cans, so I said I’d do it!
+That was my first time on the mic as a jungle MC.”

 Multiverse 3 was originally me, MC Epicentre and DJ Riles as a live act, with a crew of producers, guest MCs and other great talents supporting it all off-stage.
 We were active from about 2001-2004 and had a good run of live shows and even released an EP.
 But the money was pretty tight even back then, so in the end I got a day job and that meant I had a lot less time for tunes so things started to fall off.